 As an employer, it’s important to try to mitigate this as much as possible.
 Make a point of meeting with employees the day they return to help establish their priorities for the coming week.
 Try implementing a three-day grace period — prioritize one or two more time-sensitive tasks for the first three days of an employee’s return, and allow them to address the rest of their catch-up at a more leisurely pace.

-2. Fear of being seen as replaceable
+2. Fear of Being Seen as Replaceable

-3. Wanting to show job dedication
+3. Wanting to Show Job Dedication

 Lack of communication about vacation policy, a negative vibe toward vacation, and senior-level management that never takes time off can all deter employees from feeling comfortable using PTO.
 In the Overwhelmed America Study, two-thirds of employees reported getting negative, confusing, or no communication regarding PTO policy.

-There are many ways to change the company culture regarding vacation days — have employees share vacation photos at company meetings, reward the employee of the month with round trip tickets, revisit the vacation policy language in your employee handbook, take a vacation yourself, hire a wellness coach to speak on stress relief and time off.
-In touting the benefits of PTO, you can empower your employees to care for themselves, and thus improve their performance in the workplace.
+There are many ways to change the company culture regarding vacation days — have employees share vacation photos at company meetings, reward the employee of the month with round trip airline tickets, revisit the vacation policy language in your employee handbook, take a vacation yourself, hire a wellness coach to speak on stress relief and time off.
+In touting the benefits of PTO, you can empower your employees to care of themselves, and thus improve their performance in the workplace.

-5. Inability to disconnect
+5. Inability to Disconnect